Use agents in your app

 session.onArtifact(callback) | Called when the agent produces a result. |

-session.onTerminal(callback) | Called when the task reaches a final state (completed, failed, canceled). |
+session.onTerminal(callback) | Called when the task reaches a final state (completed, failed, canceled).
+Fires at most once per task — see Cancellation and terminal events. |

 session.waitForTerminal(timeoutMs?) | Promise-based alternative to onTerminal.
 Resolves with the TerminalEvent when the task finishes, or rejects after timeoutMs. |